ScottJams/scottjams.github.io/index.markdown

 I will demonstrate my use of **spatial sound** to create interesting atmospheres.

+In *Fallen*, I used a lot of spatial audio to contribute to the overall atmosphere.

+I also used various `AudioFilters` to create interesting effects, such as a high-pass filter to create this "muffled" sounding argument.

+// Video of parents arguing behind doors

 In *Fallen*, I tied sound effects to the player's `Animation` timeline to play sounds during certain animations.

 // Video of walking around in Fallen

 When the player's foot touches the ground during the `Walking` and `Running` states, an `AnimationEvent` is triggered.
 A script then checks for which type of ground we're currently walking over (wooden, concrete etc) and plays an appropriate sound effect.
-There's a good variety of sound effects for each different type of terrain to avoid repetitiveness.
+There's a good variety of sound effects for each different type of terrain to avoid repetition.

 In *Fallen*, I made
 I will demonstrate **dynamic audio** such as tying sound effects to footstep animations and checking the ground type to play contextual audio.